 The Board advises the Governor, the Secretary of Health and Human Resources, federal and state legislators, and other constituent groups on issues related to people with disabilities in Virginia.
 The Board's purpose is to engage in advocacy, capacity building, and systems change activities that contribute to a coordinated consumer and family centered, consumer and family directed, comprehensive system of services, individualized supports, and other forms of assistance that enable individuals with DD to exercise self-determination, be independent, be productive, and be integrated and included in all facets of community life.

-This is accomplished through outreach, training, technical assistance, supporting and educating communities, barrier elimination, system design/redesign, coalition development and citizen participation, informing policymakers, and demonstration of new approaches, services, and supports to community-based service delivery.
+This is accomplished through outreach, training, technical assistance, supporting and educating communities, barrier elimination, system design/redesign, coalition development and citizen participation, informing policymakers, demonstration of new approaches, services, and supports to community-based service delivery.

 The Governor appoints 31 of the Board's 39 members.
-The remaining nine members are state agency designees.
+The remaining eight members are state agency designees.
 Sixty percent of the Board's 39 members are people with disabilities or family members of people with disabilities.
 The Board meets at least quarterly in Richmond, Virginia.
 The Board encourages public comment on its planning activities and at Board meetings, and encourages individuals to contact the Board with needs, information or concerns about disability-related issues.

 "Developmental disability," as defined in federal law, is a severe, chronic, often lifelong disability that causes substantial limitations in several major life activities such as: self care, receptive and expressive language, learning, mobility, self-direction, the capacity for independent living, and economic self-sufficiency.
 It is attributable to a mental, emotional, sensory, and/or physical impairment that is apparent before the age of twenty-two.
 People with developmental disabilities often need a combination of special services, support, and other assistance that is likely to continue indefinitely.